-Now, I mentioned earlier that one of the positives of being on house arrest was missing the multiple services of The Full Gospel Original Church of God.
-Mulva brings me the highlights, and they have sparked some “spirited” discussions.
+Good morning, y’all.
+I mentioned earlier that one of the positives of being on house arrest due to the Corona was missing the multiple services of The Full Gospel Original Church of God.
+Mulva continues to live her faith and brings me the highlights.
+They have sparked some “spirited” discussions.
 Today’s free-for-all didn’t revolve around ideology as much as personality.
 Personality is always so much harder.
 Ideology is in the vapor, personalities you can reach out and touch.
 I guess that means I have trouble with reality.

-I summarized to Mulva that if Reverend Bread was a cowboy and couldn’t get back on the horse, he wouldn’t be a cowboy anymore.
-She liked the “getting back on the horse” analogy, but wasn’t all that comfortable with advising the Reverend Bread to find a new line of work.
+I summarized to Mulva that if Reverend Bannock was a cowboy and couldn’t get back on the horse, he wouldn’t be a cowboy anymore.
+She liked the “getting back on the horse” analogy, but wasn’t all that comfortable with advising the Reverend Bannock to find a new line of work.
 I’m sure this is not the last word, but here was Jimmy Swaggart’s: